Game Writer | Narrative DesignerCurrently working on:

 Game Writer | Narrative Designer

-Favorite Print Authors: Aiden Thomas, Andrew Joseph White, Shirahama Kamome
+★ Favorite Print Authors: Aiden Thomas, Andrew Joseph White, Shirahama Kamome

 Hello!
 My name is Stevie Rodriguez (they/them).
 I am an award-winning game writer specializing in RPG and visual novel style games.
-I am particularly fond of crafting romance and fantasy stories, but am flexible towards other genres as well.Over the past few years, I've worked as a freelance game writer on visual novel style mobile games, and am currently looking to get more involved in the indie games space.
-I'm constantly working to improve my narrative skills through new projects.
-At the moment, I am working on finishing up LoveBites, a werewolf sapphic visual novel, featuring three love interests, partial voice acting, and a complex morality system.I am an alumni of the IGDA Foundation's Virtual Exchange program, Susan O'Connor's Game Writing Masterclass, and the Art and Design: Games and Playable Media B.A. program at the University of California, Santa Cruz.
-During my time at university, I served as one of the writing officers of the Game Design and Art Collaboration club on campus as well.
-In addition, I was recently selected as a Different Games Ambassador for this year's GDC.I take pride in crafting immersive stories emphasizing the power of friendship and love, with hope prevailing against all odds.
-I'm also committed to featuring diverse characters in my games in a way that feels authentic and uplifting to the player.
+I am particularly fond of crafting LGBTQ+ romance and fantasy stories, but am flexible towards other genres as well.
+Over the past few years, I've worked as a freelance game writer on narrative mobile games.
+I am currently looking to get more involved in the indie games space.I'm constantly striving to improve my narrative skills through new projects.
+At the moment, I am developing a personal project to submit to The Power of Pride Bundle.I am an alumni of Susan O'Connor's Game Writing Masterclass, the IGDA Foundation's Virtual Exchange program, the Indie Game Academy, the Different Games GDC Ambassador program, and the Art and Design: Games and Playable Media B.A. program at the University of California, Santa Cruz.
+During my time at university, I served as one of the writing officers of the Game Design and Art Collaboration club on campus as well.I take pride in crafting immersive stories exploring the complexity of human relationships, with an emphasis on the power of friendship and love.
+I'm also committed to featuring diverse characters in my work in a way that feels authentic, as well as uplifting my fellow marginalized devs.
 Overall, I strive to craft interactive stories that make a difference in the player's life.
-Whether it's a huge impact or just bringing a bit of joy to their day, I love to create games that inspire people!I am currently open to game narrative opportunities.
-Please feel free to get in touch if you'd like to chat, collaborate on a project, or have any other inquiries regarding my work.
-You may contact me through email at [email protected], LinkedIn, or through the form below!
+Whether it's a huge impact or just bringing a bit of joy to their day, I love to create games that inspire people!

 Writer, Character Concept Artist, Background Artist